rocketlabdelta/rocketlabdelta.com/_posts/2020-02-13-gps-telemetry-in-2020.md

 - Tiny, cheap GPS modules driven my demand to put GPS receivers in smartphones and other consumer electronic devices
 - New licence-free radio standards like [Zigbee][3] and [LoRa][4]

-Another thing to note is that electronics vendors for hobby rocketry are themselves hobbyists or small businesses.
+Because electronics vendors for hobby rocketry are themselves hobbyists or small businesses there is a lot of turn-over.
-As such, vendors come and go.
 Virtually all the vendors I bought electronics from 20 years ago are out of business.
 Some are even zombies--I've come across several websites that _appear_ to have products for sale but links are broken or pages haven't been updated in years.
 You can still use electronics after the vendor has closed its doors but the control software (if there is any) will gradually become incompatible with modern computers.